adnanbhanji/EU-Chatbot-Reco-System/docs/glossary.md

 # Glossary

-- **ChatGPT**: An advanced language generation model developed by OpenAI, capable of understanding and generating human-like text based on the input it receives.
-It powers the natural language processing capabilities of the chatbot.

-- **Vonage API**: A cloud communication platform that provides messaging, voice, and video services.
-In the context of this project, it is used to facilitate communication between the WhatsApp Business API and the chatbot, enabling the sending and receiving of WhatsApp messages.

 - **WhatsApp Business API**: An API provided by WhatsApp that allows businesses to communicate with their customers in a secure, reliable, and scalable way.
 It is used by the project to interact with users through WhatsApp.

 - **Azure Cloud Services**: A collection of cloud computing services provided by Microsoft, offering solutions for computing, analytics, storage, and networking.
 Azure hosts the backend services and data storage for the chatbot project.